huggingface/transformers/CONTRIBUTING.md

 ### Did you find a bug?

-The 🤗 Transformers library is robust and reliable thanks to the users who notify us of the problems they encounter.
+The 🤗 Transformers library is robust and reliable.
+Thanks to the users who notify us of the problems they encounter.
 So thank you for reporting an issue.

 First, we would really appreciate it if you could **make sure the bug was not